UCSB-CS-RACELab/jetty-examples/README.md

 ```

 </li><li>Try a client in a different language: Python
-<br>With the server running, go to another console window on the same machine and run the python client:
+<br>With the server running, go to another console window on the same machine and run the python client.
+Edit client.py and change localhost:8080 in two places to the name of the server (e.g. csil-24.cs.ucsb.edu:8080).

 ```
 cd python_client